afunnydev/tinysociety/content/articles/2018-06-25-how-much-money-do-i-really-need-to-get-a-tiny-house.md

 ### How much does it cost to build your own Tiny House?

-The "budget-friendly" option to acquiring a Tiny House is to build it yourself.
-There are endless materials and design choices that will affect the final price tag of your tiny home.
+The “budget-friendly” option to acquiring a Tiny House is to build it yourself.
+There are endless materials and design choices that will affect the final price tag of your tiny home, and some buyers also explore compact layouts like [10m wide house designs](https://newlivinghomes.com.au/home-designs/narrow-lot/10m-wide/) when planning efficient living spaces.

 **So, what is the average cost?**